-You will need strong glue, screws, and caulk to put together a subwoofer box.
+You will need strong glue, sheet metal screws, and caulk to put together a subwoofer box design.
 I’m using Elmer’s Professional and have had excellent results with MDF.
 It’s strong and fills in small gaps with an excellent sealing agent.

 Subwoofer boxes should not be fitted with nails.
 They will eventually become loose due to vibrations.